Swan Song (Supernatural): Plot

-Lucifer is seen standing in the cemetery when Michael, who now possesses Adam Milligan (Jake Abel), arrives.
-Just before they get underway, Dean arrives on scene and tries to get through to Sam.
-Michael becomes furious of Dean's interruption and confronts him just as Castiel and Bobby arrive.
+Lucifer is seen standing in Stull Cemetery, outside of Lawrence, Kansas when Michael, possessing Adam Milligan (Jake Abel), arrives.
+Dean arrives on scene and tries to get through to Sam.
+Michael is furious with this interruption and confronts Dean just as Castiel and Bobby also arrive.
 Castiel throws a Molotov cocktail of Holy Oil on Michael, forcing him to temporarily vanish.
-Lucifer, outraged at Castiel's action, blows him up with a snap of his fingers.
-In a last ditch effort, Bobby shoots Lucifer to distract him from Dean.
+Lucifer, outraged at Castiel's action, blows him up.
+Bobby shoots Lucifer to distract him from Dean.
 Annoyed, Lucifer snaps Bobby's neck.
 Dean repeatedly appeals to Sam to overpower Lucifer, who responds by severely beating him until he is barely conscious.

-However, as he presses Dean against the side of the Impala, ready to deliver another blow, he pauses as he catches sight of a plastic army man in the ashtray of one of its doors.
-This triggers memories of Sam's childhood and various warm moments with Dean, which allow Sam to finally overpower Lucifer.
-He then opens the cage with the Horsemen's rings, when Michael suddenly returns.
-He says that he will not let it end the way Sam wants it to and charges at him.
-Sam, now in control, pulls Michael with him into the cage and the portal closes.
-Castiel then reappears and tells Dean he was resurrected by God and promoted.
-He then heals Dean and resurrects Bobby.
+As he presses Dean against the side of the Impala, ready to deliver another blow, a plastic army man in one of its doors catches his sight.
+This triggers memories of Sam's childhood and various warm moments with Dean, which allow Sam to overpower Lucifer.
+He opens the cage with the Horsemen's rings, just as Michael suddenly returns and charges him.
+Sam pulls Michael with him into the cage and the portal closes.
+Castiel reappears and tells Dean he was resurrected by God and promoted.
+He heals Dean and resurrects Bobby.

-Dean leaves Bobby and heads for Lisa's house where she gladly welcomes him in.
-Meanwhile, Chuck Shurley (Rob Benedict), who has been narrating much of the story while writing on his computer, smiles as he brings an end to the story, only to state that "nothing ever really ends, does it?".
-He then vanishes into thin air with a smile, wearing a white shirt instead of his usual drab clothes.
-Outside of Lisa's house, a streetlight outside goes out and Sam is shown standing beneath it, watching Dean through the window.
+Dean heads for Lisa's house where she gladly welcomes him in.
+Meanwhile, Chuck Shurley (Rob Benedict), who has been narrating much of the story while writing on his computer, smiles as he brings an end to the story and states "nothing ever really ends, does it?".
+He then vanishes into thin air, wearing a white shirt instead of his usual drab clothes.
+Outside of Lisa's house, a streetlight goes out and Sam is shown standing beneath it, watching Dean through the window.